ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-12-1.png)<!-- -->

-Once more, this claim does not look very robust: while these genes might be increased in expression in ELS mice upon stress, the variability across samples of the same group prevents use from making clear claims, and especially to claim that these genes are not activated in the non-ELS group, where one of the two samples does appear to show an activation.
-More refined analysis will be necessary to establish the significance of these patterns (see below).
+While these genes might be increased in expression in ELS mice upon stress, the variability across samples of the same group prevents strong claims.
+In particular, the claim that these genes are not activated in the non-ELS group appears questionable, as one of the two non-ELS samples shows an activation of these genes.
+More refined analysis (see below), as well as a larger sample size, would be needed to address this question with confidence.

 Finally, the authors claim that there are a number of genes that appear to be induced by AS in both ELS and non ELS mice, including the following: